 Let’s get to the top 10 apps that support augmented reality

-Layar: This app is rated amongst the top apps in the augmented reality section, it allows you to view digital content embedded from various event, movie posters, QR codes from products, advertisements, magazines and in turn shows you related videos, articles, discounted prices and other version of the products.
-The best feature of this app is that along side the positive aspect of detailing via scanning this app also allows you to discover nearby monuments, buildings and restaurants etc. It is free on Android and ios both.
+Layar: This app is rated amongst the top apps in the augmented reality section, it allows you to view digital content embedded from the various event, movie posters, QR codes from products, advertisements, magazines and in turn, shows you related videos, articles, discounted prices and another version of the products.
+The best feature of this app is that alongside the positive aspect of detailing via scanning this app also allows you to discover nearby monuments, buildings, and restaurants etc. It is free on Android and is both.

-Yelp: Though the app is based more on reviews and location finding but it hides a augmented reality feature that can help you find nearby restaurants and establishments.
+Yelp: Though the app is based more on reviews and location finding it hides an augmented reality feature that can help you find nearby restaurants and establishments.
 The app is two in one providing you this facility alongside that of a location finder.

-Field Trip: Another handy app while you are travelling as the name suggests this is a location based augmented reality app providing you information about nearby places, monuments etc. It has an added feature to read out the cards and guide you to the nearest popular location it can be called a mini mobile tour guide.
+Field Trip: Another handy app while you are traveling as the name suggests this is a location-based augmented reality app providing you information about nearby places, monuments etc. It has an added feature to read out the cards and guide you to the nearest popular location it can be called a mini mobile tour guide.

-Wikitude: The name sure resembles Wikipedia and believe us its no less than it in the augmented reality section.
-After a few updates the app now allows you to search things according to your needs and than let the camera locate them for you.
-Consider searching the term ‘indian food’, hold up your camera and the app will look out for restaurants or corners that provide indian food, the app also brings packaging and ads to life using videos and animation.
+Wikitude: The name sure resembles Wikipedia and believe us it’s no less than it is the augmented reality section.
+After a few updates, the app now allows you to search things according to your needs and then let the camera locate them for you.
+Consider searching the term ‘indian food’, hold up your camera and the app will look out for restaurants or corners that provide Indian food, the app also brings packaging and ads to life using videos and animation.
 It’s freely available on both Android and ios.

 Ingress: Gamers, your wait is over, AR is in every field now.
 This app developed by Google’s Niantic lab allows you to travel the world within the app and gather energy sources hidden beside monuments and buildings; you are in a fight with other secret services to locate energy sources.
 A fun game to play in AR.

-Blipper: The blipper app is a nice AR app providing fun alongside, the app allows you to search for posters; sculptures etc. in a fun and interesting way, consider this you scan a monument and search for it the app will automatically create a fun gaming type interface alongside details of the monument.
-A must have app for fun interaction alongside knowledge.
+Blipper: The clipper app is a nice AR app providing fun alongside, the app allows you to search for posters; sculptures etc. in a fun and interesting way, consider this you scan a monument and search for it the app will automatically create a fun gaming type interface alongside details of the monument.
+A must-have app for fun interaction alongside knowledge.

 The future of augmented reality

-Virtual and augmented reality have a bright future ahead, with technology developing faster and faster we think that these two will soon become a part of our everyday life, people are already getting used to these apps and devices and in the near future the big tech companies will focus more in this era.
-The above mentioned apps are the top 10 augmented reality apps and we suggest you to give them all a try.
+Virtual and augmented reality have a bright future ahead, with technology developing faster and faster we think that these two will soon become a part of our everyday life, people are already getting used to these apps and devices and in the near future, the big tech companies will focus more in this era.
+The above-mentioned apps are the top 10 augmented reality apps and we suggest you give them all a try.